 Most participants did not know how to edit or confidently evaluate Wikipedia before taking this course.
 You will learn practical knowledge about understanding and using Wikipedia to better serve your library and community.

 Here's what our participants say:

 "This changed my perception of Wikipedia and the ways that libraries/librarians can and should incorporate it into our services to our patrons."

 "I was one of 99% of users who think of Wikipedia as a less reliable source.
 I must say that this course was an eye opener… I am a changed librarian now.
 A librarian who feels the worth of Wikipedia, crowdsourcing, and contributing to the larger community."

 Download all training materials as a .zip file, which includes the curriculum, course slides, handouts, and reading lists.

-Download each part of the training materials seperately.
+Download each part of the training materials separately.

 Use and adapt the materials

 You may use and adapt these course materials for free under the terms of Creative Commons Attribution-Share Alike 4.0 (CC BY-SA 4.0) licensing.
 When you do so, please credit WebJunction/OCLC and provide a link to the source materials; in addition, your adaptations should be shared under the same license agreement.